titonbarua/coursework--csce790/homework_2/report.md

 differentiation) into the mainstream in the context of neural network training.
 To summarize the algorithm described in the paper -

-1. For a set a of training inputs and labels, do forward computation to get a prediction.
+1. For a set a of training inputs and labels, do forward computations to get a prediction.
 Make sure to save all the intermediate computations.
 2. Calculate the difference between true labels vs the predictions using some metric.
 This is the error.